SIMCA-online service fails to stop completely causing data for active batches to be lost (Q928)

 This should make the service stop quicker, resulting in that it will have time to finish before it is terminated by Windows.

-This will be fixed in SIMCA-online 16.0.
+This issue is fixed in SIMCA-online 16.0.